terencehh/e-commerce-app/README.md

 ﻿E-Commerce App Developed using React.js & Firebase.
-The App demonstrates senior level development techniques in React.js Projects, utilizing design patterns such as Observables & Higher-order components, alongside utilizing many technologies to improve scalability, performance, & development times.
+The App demonstrates senior level development approaches in React.js Projects, utilizing design patterns such as Observables & Higher-order components, as well as utilizing many technologies to improve scalability, performance, & development times.
 App is implemented as a Progressive Web App & tested using Jest Library.
 Other Technologies used include:
 - SASS - Upgraded CSS which improves readability & code maintenance by writing CSS in a tree-like structure.